Amrita-TIFAC-Cyber-Blockchain/RACAMBT-2023/Assets/MC.md

 Thank you.

 ### Session 1-II
-We will now resume with the session.
+I welcome back everyone for the secnond sesion of the day.

-I welcome our second speaker, **Dr. Sivagami R**, for her lecture on the topic **"Image Analysis using Deep Learning Techniques (P)".**
+So with due respect i call upon, **Dr. Sivagami R**, for her lecture on the topic **"Image Analysis using Deep Learning Techniques (P)".**

 - She has One year experience as an Assistant Professor in Dhanalakshmi Srinivasan college of Engineering Perambalur.
 - 0ne Year experience as Lecturer in Srinivasan Polytechnic college Perambalur.